 At the outset of sample analysis activity, six calibration concentration standards containing each of the target PCDDs and PCDFs at varying levels and constant concentrations of the internal quantitation and recovery standards were analyzed in triplicate.
 The relative response factors (RRF) for each native compound and internal quantitation standard were determined for each standard analysis.
 An average RRF and relative percent standard deviation (RSD) were determined for each concentration level.
-The average RRF values from each of the six concentration calibration standards were then used to calculate a grand mean RRF value for each compound in the calibration Table 22 presents a summary of the grand mean RRF values for each component in the standards.
-As noted from Table 22, the average RRF values for native PCDDs and PCDFs generally varied by less than ± 10% (RSD) with the exception of the pentachloro congeners.
-These results fall well within the criteria established in the draft quality assurance program plan which required the variability of RRF values for the tetrachloro homologs to be within $\pm$ 20% (RSD) while the RRF criterion on all other compounds was set at $\pm$ 30% (RDS).
+The average RRF values from each of the six concentration calibration standards were then used to calculate a grand mean RRF value for each compound in the calibration solution.
+Table 22 presents a summary of the grand mean RRF values for each component in the standards.
+As noted from Table 22, the average RRF values for native PCDDs and PCDFs generally varied by less than \pm 10% (RSD) with the exception of the pentachloro congeners.
+These results fall well within the criteria established in the draft quality assurance program plan which required the variability of RRF values for the tetrachloro homologs to be within \pm 20% (RSD) while the RRF criterion on all other compounds was set at \pm 30% (RDS).

 The variability of the RRF values for the internal quantitation standards, on the other hand, was noted to increase with the degree of chlorination.
-This is a result of the measurement of all internal quantitation standards versus the single internal recovery standard, $^{13}\text{C}{12}$ -1,2,3,4-TCDD.
-A second internal recovery standard, $^{37}\text{CI}4$ -1,2,3,4,6,7,8-HpCDD, was evaluated.
+This is a result of the measurement of all internal quantitation standards versus the single internal recovery standard, ${}^{13}C{12}$ -1,2,3,4-TCDD.
+A second internal recovery standard, ${}^{37}Cl_4$ -1,2,3,4,6,7,8-HpCDD, was evaluated.
 However, problems resulting from contribution of native HpCDD to the characteristic ions of this internal standard resulted in variabilities in the RRF value up to 50%.
 Hence, this internal standard was not used for any calculations.
-It is anticipated that an additional internal recovery standard, such as $^{13}\text{C}{12}$ -1,2,3,4,7,8-HxCDD, will improve the variability in the RRF values of the higher chlorinated internal quantitation standards.
+It is anticipated that an additional internal recovery standard, such as ${}^{13}C{12}$ -1,2,3,4,7,8-HxCDD, will reduce the variability in the RRF values of the higher chlorinated internal quantitation standards.
 This compound will be incorporated into the method if available.

-The sensitivity of the Kratos MS-50TC to the tetra- through octachloro PCDDs and PCDFs was demonstrated through the triplicate analysis of the low level standard (CS-8, Table 2) that ranged in concentration from 1 pg/ $\mu$ L for the tetra- and pentachloro congeners up to 5 pg/ $\mu$ L for the octachloro congeners.
-Table 22 provides an indication of the observed signal-tonoise ratio for each of the native PCDD and PCDF congeners.
+The sensitivity of the Kratos MS-50TC to the tetra- through octachloro PCDDs and PCDFs was demonstrated through the triplicate analysis of the low level standard (CS-8, Table 2) that ranged in concentration from 1 pg/μL for the tetra- and pentachloro congeners up to 5 pg/μL for the octachloro congeners.
+These solution concentration values of 1 pg/μL and 5 pg/μL correspond to residue levels in tissue of 1 pg/g and 5 pg/g, respectively.
+Table 22 provides an indication of the observed signal-to-noise ratio for each of the native PCDD and PCDF congeners.
 These data demonstrate that the low level standard is well above the instrument detection limit, which is defined as the amount of a particular compound necessary to give a signal 2.5 times the background signal to noise for each of the characteristic ions while meeting the qualitative criteria for ion ratios.